marsbos/koh/README.md

 When you render a list with k.for, Koh creates a Map between your objects and your DOM nodes.
 When you sort the data, Koh `doesn't re-render`; it physically moves the DOM nodes.
 The internal state (like focus or scroll position) is preserved because the element is never destroyed.

 ### 2. "It Can't Be Otherwise" Reactivity
 Computeds in Koh are deterministic.
 If your formula accesses a property, it is subscribed.
-Forever.
+Forever and ever (no, just until the component gets disconnected from the DOM).

 ```javascript
 const cartTotals = k.compute(() => {